pborenstein/pborenstein.com.2019/src/articles/categories.md

 ## How we'll use them

-Let's look at how we'll use categories:
+Let's look at how categories are used in articles:

 - How to specify the category for an article
 - How to get an article's category in a template